-The rhizosphere is a term which was first introduced by a scientist L.Hiltner.
-The rhizosphere is the region that is a few distances (2-80mm) extended from the root system.
-This zone favours the physical and chemical activity of microorganisms and responsible for the intense microbial activity.
+The rhizosphere is a term, which was first introduced by a scientist L.Hiltner.
+It is the region that is a few distances (2-80mm) extended from the root system.
+It can also define as a zone, which favours the physical and chemical activity of the microorganisms and responsible for the intense microbial activity.

-The rate of microbial activity strongly influences by the process of “Root exudation’’ (organic and inorganic wastes of the root system).
-Rhizosphere zone separates from the bulk soil (lacks microbial activity) often called as Edaphosphere or Non-rhizosphere.
+The rate of microbial activity strongly influences the process of root exudation.
+The organic and inorganic wastes of the root system are called root exudates.
+Rhizosphere zone is the region of intense microbial activity, and it is isolated from the bulk soil that often called as Edaphosphere or Non-rhizosphere.

 - Definition of Rhizosphere